Ljiljana Smajlović: Journalism career

 Smajlović's first job was at Sarajevo's Oslobođenje daily in 1978 where she gradually advanced to the post of political section editor and later correspondent from Brussels.
 In 1992, after Bosnian War broke out, she moved to Belgrade where she got a job at Vreme weekly magazine.
 In 1994, she received a fellowship from the Woodrow Wilson International Center for Scholars and moved to United States for a year, continuing to write for Vreme as a foreign correspondent.

 She specialized in international relations topics, developing an esteemed reputation, which led to Slavko Ćuruvija offering her a job as foreign editor at his upstart bi-weekly magazine Evropljanin in 1998.
-Following the tragic end to Ćuruvija's life, Evropljanin ceased publication forcing Smajlović and other journalist to look for work.
+Following the killing of Slavko Ćuruvija, Evropljanin ceased publication forcing Smajlović and other journalist to look for work.
 She got a job at NIN initially as the Hague Tribunal commentator and later as weekly columnist.
 In October 2005 Smajlović got named the editor-in-chief of Politika daily, replacing Milan Mišić.
 She became the first woman in the newspaper's century-long history to hold that job.
 On 21 January 2006, she wrote an opinion piece for the Los Angeles Times criticizing both the NATO and the Serbian government for failing to arrest Radovan Karadžić and Ratko Mladić, respectively.

 Since September 2007, Smajlović is a panelist on the weekly current-events discussion programme called U mnoštvu dokaza on TV Avala.
 Her October 2008 firing from the post of Politika's editor-in-chief caused a controversy and allegations of political meddling from the Serbian ruling party DS.
 During spring 2009, Smajlović became the president of Serbian Association of Journalists (Udruženje novinara Srbije).
 In February 2013, information appeared in the Serbian media that she will be returning to Politika in editor-in-chief capacity.

 As of 2022, she has contributed to Serbian branch of RT, a Russian state-owned propaganda network.